mylvmbackup

 Description

-Alternatively, instead of tar, you may use rsync.
-This process is nearly identical, with the exception that the file suffix is not used. rsync backup is primarily developed for performing local backups.
 The rsync backup can perform both local backups as well as backing up to a remote server using rsyncd or rsync via SSH.

-mylvmbackup also supports creating backups by using rsnap, which is a wrapper around rsync to automatically maintain and rotate a given number of last backups (7 by default).
+rsnap is a wrapper around rsync to automatically maintain and rotate a given number of last backups (7 by default).
 It utilizes hard links to link to unchanged files for saving disk space.

 Requirements

 It is required to run mylvmbackup on the same host where the MySQL server runs.
 If your MySQL daemon is not listening on localhost or using the default socket location, you must specify --host or --socket.
 Even though mylvmbackup communicates with the server through a normal client connection to obtain the read lock and flush data, it performs the actual backup by accessing the file system directly.
-It is also a requirement that the MySQL server data directory resides on an LVM volume.
+It is also a requirement that the MySQL server's data directory resides on an LVM volume.
 (It is, however, a good idea to do the LVM backup to a different partition than the one where the data directory resides.
 Otherwise, there is a good chance that LVM will run out of undo space for LVM snapshot maintenance and the backup will fail.)

 The user who invokes mylvmbackup must have sufficient filesystem permissions to create the LVM snapshot and mount it.
 This includes read/write access to the backup directory.

 For proper operation mylvmbackup requires Perl 5 with the DBI and DBD::mysql modules.
-It also needs the Config::IniFiles to read the global configuration file of the program and Sys::Syslog in case you want to enable the syslog log facility.
+It also needs Config::IniFiles to read the global configuration file of the program.
 Date::Format (part of the TimeDate package) is required to create the time stamp used in the backup file names.
-In addition, it utilizes Getopt::Long, File::Basename and File::Temp which usually are part of the default Perl 5 distribution.
+In addition, it utilizes Getopt::Long, File::Basename and File::Temp, which usually are part of the default Perl distribution.
+File::Copy::Recursive is used to copy the MySQL configuration file(s).
+Sys::Syslog is only required in case you want to enable the syslog log facility.
+The MIME::Lite module is required when you enable the mail reporting functionality.
+It also requires a functional local sendmail (or alternative) facility.

 Optionally, rsync or rsnap may be required instead of tar and gzip, depending on which backup type you choose.